 The gaps between the timbers would have been sealed with wattle/daub and the whole of the outside timber frame would have been covered in lime plaster to preserve the timber frame – whilst allowing the whole building to breathe.

 Inside Valley Farm

 Valley Farm was called an ‘open hall house’ because there was no upper floor, the central hall being open up to the roof rafters.
-Originally the fire in the room would have been laid on the floor with the smoke going up to the underside of the roof ridge and escaping through the roof tiles or through a smoke hole in the gable end wall.
+Originally the fire in the room would have been laid on the floor with the smoke going up through the roof.
 A ‘hall house’ like Valley Farm consisted of four parts:

 - The open hall itself, a large space in the centre of the long building that was used for eating, entertaining and doing business – as the ‘show room’, the hall contained better quality beams than the rest of the house

 - The parlour wing consisting of a parlour downstairs and the principal bedroom (sometimes referred to as the solar) above it

 - The service wing consisting of two rooms downstairs, the pantry for food/table utensils and the buttery where the drinks were kept.
 Upstairs was a secondary bedroom.
 The kitchen was usually in a separate building near the back door to reduce the risk of fire

 - The screens passage which was a corridor that ran the whole depth of the house from the front door to a door at the back.
 There were doors off the corridor to the hall, the buttery and pantry

 It seems certain that the log staircase (sixth image below) is original dating back to the 15th Century.